Sansi language

 The Sansi language, Sansiboli, or Bhilki, is a highly endangered Indo-Aryan language of the Central group.
-The language is spoken by the nomadic Sansi people.
+The language is spoken by the nomadic Sansi people of the Indian subcontinent.

-Ethnologue sees it as a Hindustani language (Western Hindi).
+Ethnologue sees it as part of Western Hindi.
 Some sources also mention it as a dialect of the Rajasthani language.
 Glottolog links it to Punjabi.
 Kabutra, spoken by a thousand people in Pakistan, is mutually intelligible.